Resolved photoproduction of the $B_c$ meson in electron-proton collisions: Introduction

 \section{Introduction}

 The $B_c$ meson is a distinctive heavy-flavored hadron in the Standard Model, consisting of a bottom quark and a charm antiquark (or charge-conjugated state).
 As the only known meson composed of two heavy quarks of different flavors, the $B_c$ system occupies a unique position between charmonium and bottomonium.
-Its spectroscopy, decay properties, and production mechanisms provide an important testing ground for heavy-quark dynamics, nonrelativistic effective theories, and nonperturbative aspects of Quantum Chromodynamics (QCD).
+Its spectroscopy, decay properties, and production mechanisms provide sensitive probes of heavy-quark dynamics, nonrelativistic effective theories, and nonperturbative aspects of Quantum Chromodynamics (QCD).

 At high-energy colliders, the production of $B_c$ mesons is governed predominantly by strong interactions.
 In contrast to quarkonium production, the formation of a $B_c$ meson requires the simultaneous production of both a $b\bar{b}$ and a $c\bar{c}$ pair within a single hard scattering.
 Consequently, its production rate is suppressed relative to conventional heavy quarkonia, while remaining fully calculable within perturbative QCD.
 The hard subprocesses involve energy scales set by the heavy-quark masses, where perturbation theory is applicable, whereas the subsequent hadronization into a bound $b\bar{c}$ state probes the transition to the nonperturbative regime.
 This interplay makes $B_c$ production a sensitive probe of QCD factorization and heavy-quark binding dynamics~\cite{Chang:1992jb,Chang:1994aw}.